Did you know that not all kitchen decorating needs to be expensive? Here are some simple tips and ideas on how to update a kitchen on a budget.

 I know this seems so simple, but sometimes this can make such a big difference.

 You can find all kinds of reasonably priced hardware online.
-Wayfair is my GO TO for kitchen hardware.
-It’s where I got the crystal drawer pulls for this kitchen.
+Amazon is my GO-TO for kitchen hardware.
+Just like the crystal drawer pulls for this kitchen.
 You can see them here.
-The crystal knob came from Lowe’s.
+And these amazing crystal knobs.

 If you are wondering how to update your kitchen on a budget and you don’t have the budget for hardware?